-Course designed as an intentional exploration of personal spiritual formation and its implications for ministry.
+This course is designed as an intentional exploration of personal spiritual formation and its implications for ministry.
 Goals are to assist students in the development of personal spiritual disciplines, to formulate ways in which spiritual formation can shape and direct ministry, and to recognize the harmony of loving God with both mind and heart.